Domains and Event Structures for Fusions: Domain and event structure semantics for graph rewriting

 \begin{definition}[abstraction equivalence] Let $\psi = \langle \alpha, \rho, \omega \rangle$, $\psi' = \langle \alpha', \rho', \omega' \rangle$ be decorated derivations with $\rho: G_0 \Rrel{}^{*} G_n$ and $\rho': G'_0 \Rrel{}^{*} G'_{n'}$ (whose $i^{th}$ step is depicted in the lower rows of Fig.~\ref{fi:der-iso}).
 They are \emph{abstraction equivalent}, written $\psi \equiv^{a} \psi'$, if $n = n'$, $p_{i} = p_{i}'$ for all $i \in \interval{n}$, and there exists a family of isomorphisms $\{\theta_{X_i}: X_i \rightarrow X'_i \mid X \in \{G, D\},$ $i \in \interval{n} \} \cup\{\theta_{G_0}\}$ between corresponding graphs in the two derivations such that (1) the isomorphisms relating the source and target commute with the decorations, i.e., $\theta_{G_0} \circ \alpha = \alpha'$ and $\theta_{G_n} \circ \omega = \omega'$; and (2) the resulting diagram (whose $i^{th}$ step is represented in Fig.~\ref{fi:der-iso}) commutes. \end{definition}

 Equivalence classes of decorated derivations with respect to $\equiv^{a}$ are called \emph{abstract derivations} and denoted by $[\psi]_{a}$, where $\psi$ is an element of the class.

 From a concurrent perspective, also derivations that only differ for the order in which two independent direct derivations are applied should not be distinguished.
-This is formalised by the classical shift equivalence on derivations.
+This is classically formalised by a notion of sequential independence between rewrites inducing the so-called shift equivalence on derivations.
+When working with rules which are only left-linear, we need to refine the notion of independence as discussed below.